hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 the mainline kernel and mesa, but for normal web, shell and office usage this does not really have any negative impact
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 32gb emmc

+# chromebook x86 uefi - chell - january 2023

+- tested for more than a week
+- it was working very well, fluid and reliable
+- notes: this system has a skylake cpu and it seems like audio is broken in all recent kernels above around v5.13 so a switch back to the last lts kernel with working audio v5.10 was required
+- info: v5.10.162 kernel, debian bookworm, 4gb ram, 32gb emmc, m3-6y30
+  2/4 core cpu